dduru26/Escape-the-Study-Puzzle-Game/README.md

 - **Lever for the final puzzle** — low-poly lever off Sketchfab: https://sketchfab.com/3d-models/lever-power-switch-374608f75c114b8a9bf41dbc02c51c50
 - The room shell (walls / floor / ceiling) is just stretched default Unity cubes with a Kenney material on them — I built that part by hand.

-> Note to self: confirm the controller name above matches the one I actually imported before submitting.

 ## Controls

 | Key / input | What it does |